Larger than life, Aaron Judge officially arrives as an October hero

 Still even crazier to think scouts and executives found 31 other prospects to draft before him in 2013.
 The Yankees have won 56 of their 86 home games this year, and Judge is the most obvious reason why.
 His team looked dead-and-half-buried after six and a half innings Tuesday night, just as dead-and-half-buried as they looked after Cleveland took a 2-0 series lead in the ALDS.
 The Yankees were about to go down three games to one to the Astros, with the good Mr. Keuchel on deck.

-Keuchel had shut down the Yankees in their own building in the wild-card game in 2015, and did the same in his building Friday night in Game 1.
-He's got a 1.09 career ERA in 57.2 innings against the Yankees, October included, and he's never allowed them to hit a home run.
-The numbers say that in the 114-year history of baseball's most storied franchise, there's never been a Yankee killer quite like him.
+Keuchel had shut down the Yankees in their own building in the wild-card game in 2015, and did the same in his building last Friday night in Game 1.
+He has a 1.09 career ERA in 57.2 innings against the Yankees, October included, and he never has allowed them to hit a home run.
+The numbers say that in the 114-year history of baseball's most storied franchise, there never has been a Yankee killer quite like him.

 But the numbers and the visuals also say that in the 114-year history of the Yankees, they've never sent a rookie to the plate who looked like Judge.
 He is an outsize version of Babe Ruth, who happens to be the most outsize slugger of all, and he just took the dagger right out of Keuchel's hand.